boldbi/boldbi-docker/docs/how-to-deploy-bold-bi-using-docker-compose.md

- # How to deploy Bold BI application using single docker compose file
+ # How to deploy Bold BI and configure startup manually?

- This quick-start guide demonstrates how to use Compose to set up and run Bold BI.
-Before starting, make sure you have installed [Compose](https://docs.docker.com/compose/install/)
+In the following section, we are going to deploy single container Bold BI application using Docker Compose and configure application startup manually.

-In the following section, we are going to starts BoldBI with volume for data persistence using Docker Compose.
+**Bold BI Deployment:**

 1. Download docker compose file using the following command.